-Don’t get me wrong there are a lot of successful mature rated stories on Wattpad, but the sad truth is, they still get far fewer reads than they would if they were more easy to find.
-They are not allowed to be ranked of featured on hot lists, and so if you want mature content, you really have to go digging for it.
-There are certain communities, such as Wattpad After Dark, where mature writers can share their work, but it’s still nowhere near the amount of exposure they would receive if mature rated stories were allowed to be ranked beside all the other works available on Wattpad.
+Don’t get me wrong, there are a lot of successful mature-rated stories on Wattpad, but the sad truth is, they still get far fewer reads than they would if they were easier to find.
+They are not allowed to be ranked or featured on hotlists, and so if you want mature content, you really have to go digging for it.
+There are certain communities, such as Wattpad After Dark, where mature writers can share their work, but it’s still nowhere near the amount of exposure they would receive if mature-rated stories were allowed to be ranked beside all the other works available on Wattpad.

 Currently, to use Wattpad you must be 13+ years old, and you HAVE to make an account.
 It would be very simple to allow mature content to be rated and featured on the hot list, but if someone’s account lists them as being underage, then they simply wouldn’t be allowed to read the adult stories.

 Will Wattpad ever implement such a change?
 No, probably not.

 So how can a writer who wants to maximize their audience potential still write mature content?

 As I’ve seen, there’s the dishonest way, and the “I’m going to find a loophole, so I’m not technically breaking the rules” way.
 I’m in the second category by the way.